dingo-gw/dingo/docs/source/quickstart.md

 # Quickstart tutorial

-To learn to use Dingo, we recommend starting with the examples provided in the `/examples` folder.
+To learn to use Dingo, we recommend starting with the examples provided in the [examples/](https://github.com/dingo-gw/dingo/tree/main/examples) folder.
 The YAML files contained in this directory (and subdirectories) contain configuration settings for the various Dingo tasks (constructing training data, training networks, and performing inference).
 These files should be provided as input to the command-line scripts, which then run Dingo and save output files.
-These output files contain as metadata the settings in the `.yaml` files, and they may usually be inspected by running `dingo_ls`.
+These output files contain as metadata the settings in the YAML files, and they may usually be inspected by running `dingo_ls`.

 ```{mermaid}